-- None Do not generate a log. - Log -This is the default Track option.
-It shows all the information that the Security Gateway used to match the connection.
+- None Do not generate a log.
+This is the default option. - Log Show all the information that the Security Gateway used to match the connection.
 At a minimum, this is the Source, Destination, Source Port, and Destination Port.
 If there is a match on a rule that specifies an application, a session log shows the application name (for example, Dropbox).
 If there is a match on a rule that specifies a Data Type, the session log shows information about the files, and the contents of the files. - Accounting Select this to update the log at 10 minutes intervals, to show how much data has passed in the connection: Upload bytes, Download bytes, and browse time.

-Note - When upgrading from R77.X or from R80 versions to R81, there are changes to the behavior of the options in the Track column.
-To learn more see sk116580.
+Browse time is the total duration of a user session, including both active usage and idle time.
+The session will timeout after the defined idle time.
+Idle time is the period within a session when there is no user activity, but the connection remains open. - Note When upgrading from R77.X or from R80 versions to R82, there are changes to the behavior of the options in the Track column.
+To learn more, see sk116580.